PDBe-KB/pdbe_shape_retrieval/README.md

 --resolution : Factor to collapse No. of vertices, e.g 0.5 will reduce the vertices to ~half.
 The default is 0.5.
 This option should be used with --collapse_vertices.
 --reconstruct_mesh: Reconstruct the mesh to obtain a new well-conditioned mesh using VCG surface reconstruction.
 This option must be used with --fix_meshes.
 ```
-Select the shape descriptor you wish to compute:
+To select the shape descriptor:
 ```
 --descr : Type of descriptor to calculate: WKS,HKS,3DZD.
 The default is WKS.
 ```